-The Library's holdings are in info\lynx, an automated catalog.
-Info\lynx can be accessed 24 hours a day at infolynx.org or uttc.edu.
-This computerized catalog provides online access to library resources, member regional libraries and to several periodical indexes with many full-text articles.
+The library's holdings are in a searchable online catalog.
+This access is available 24 hours a day through both https://uttc.edu/ academics/academic-resources/library/ or on the myuttc page.
+The computerized catalog provides online access to library resources, member regional libraries and to high-quality, subscription periodical databases with many full-text articles.
 Computer access links the UTTC Library to the major academic and public libraries in North Dakota.
 Resources not available locally may be requested through interLibrary loan.
-The Internet can be accessed for research at the Library.
 The College community is encouraged to utilize Library services and facilities.
 Remote access to UTTC Library services is permitted and encouraged.